 About Me

-My experiences with homelessness and a mental health disorder have left me with the deep urge to help others in need.
-I’ve volunteered with various organisations in Swansea, including an amazing charity called Friends of the Young Disabled, working in the art room; RNIB running an art chat with visually impaired people, alongside volunteering at hospitals in South Wales, making collages with dementia patients.
+My experiences with a mental health disorder have left me with the deep urge to help others in need.
+I’ve volunteered with various organisations in Swansea, including an amazing charity called Friends of the Young Disabled, working in the art room; Royal National Institute for Blind People running an art chat with visually impaired individuals, alongside volunteering at hospitals in South Wales, making collages with dementia patients.

 At the moment, I’m an MA student at UWE Bristol in Animation, specialising in stop motion.
 I hope to take my passion for stop motion forward, with the hope of introducing other people to the craft, so that they can experience the joy of seeing ones own creations come to life.